MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-create-task.md

 ## Before you begin

 - **Username and password**.
-When you first open SPMT, you are prompted for your Microsoft 365 username and password.
+When you first open SPMT, you're prompted for your Microsoft 365 username and password.
 The credentials you provide must be to the migration *destination*.
 - **Proxy connections are not supported.** Using Proxy connections yields errors such as "SharePoint login fail" or "cannot load document library".
 - If you have already signed in to the destination site already while using SPMT, you won't be prompted again for the same site credentials.